IronMan1994/CGA-MWS-algorithm/README.md

 | Sample_2 | 0.45 | 1 | 0 | 0.4 | 1.5 | … |
 | Sample_3 | 0 | 1.5 | 0 | 0.3 | 0 | … |
 | … | … | … | … | … | … | … |
-* If you want to use the original maximum weight submatrix model, enter a TXT file containing only `01'binary values similar to the table format above.
+* If you want to use the original maximum weight submatrix model, enter a TXT file containing only `01` binary values similar to the table format above.

+##

 'You can use a TXT file in the same format as the sample file provided for code testing.